denten-books/plain-text/main.md

 the device.

-It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal, and much technical literature on the subject makes that simplification.[^ln-tele-digi] The mechanics of the Hughes telegraph paint a much more complicated complicated picture however, one that involves multiple phase shifts and transformations.
+It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
+Much technical literature on the subject makes that simplification.[^ln-tele-digi] The mechanics of the Hughes telegraph paint a much more complicated complicated picture, one that involves multiple shifts and transformations.
 On some level, language, already a discrete and portable representation of mental states, which in themselves stand in a complicated and fragmentary relationship to sensory phenomena, undergoes a number of further material phase transitions.
-In the Hughes telegraph, this involves what I have been calling "trans-mediation" from keyboard input, to mechanical movement of the drum, magnetic resonance, to the vibration of a spring, to electric wire and signal, into the movement of the type wheel, and the machinations of the printing apparatus that once again produces letters.
-On another level, language undergoes multiple changes in encoding, in the sense of "systems of representation."
-Representation, as in "pictorial representation," differs from "encoding" in the size of its vocabulary.
-Representation, like painting, is limitless in its expressive possibility.
-Encoding, by contrast, reduces a universe of possibilities to a limited set of possible codes, like the alphabet.
-The Hughes telegraph clearly operates on the level of encoding, accepting alpha-numeric characters at first and then translating or trans-coding them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).
+In the Hughes telegraph this involves what I have been calling "trans-mediation" from keyboard input, to mechanical movement of the drum, to magnetic resonance, to the vibration of a spring, to electric wire and signal, into the movement of the type wheel, and to the machination of the printing apparatus that once again produces the alphabet.
+In changing material contexts, language also undergoes multiple changes of encoding.
+By "encoding," I mean a "controlled system of representation."
+Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
+Painting and other forms of uninhibited representational conventions, are limitless in their expressive possibility.
+The "language" of painting is limitless, in other words.
+Encoding, by contrast, reduces the universe of possibilities to a limited set of possible "codes," like the alphabet.
+These codes have a more formalized grammar and rules of composition.
+Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to non-sense, in a way that painting cannot.
+The Hughes telegraph accepts alpha-numeric characters at first and then translates or trans-codes them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

+[^ln-tele-digi]: See for example @angell_pro_2009, 233:  "The telegraph is a digital device sending only high and low pulses through the wire;"
+@jepsen_my_2001, 195: "The telegraph was a digital device that used dots and dashes in a manner similar to the ones and zeroes of digital logic;"
+@comer_internet_2006, 32: "The telegraph is a digital device because instead of sending a continuous signal that is an exact analog of the input, the telegraph clicks to send the individual characters."

 It becomes clear from this description that trans-coding and trans-mediation relate to each other somehow.
 On one hand, all changes between encoding systems